codecrypto-academy/jmvelasco/blockchain-manager/README.md

     - In this library we will create tests to validate the node
     - DELIVERABLE: Library code with passing tests
 - Level 3.
 2 Points:
+    - Pre requisites
+        - Update library developed in level 2 avoiding hardcoded constants and to ensure minimal information provided externally and most of it can be provided externally
+        - What is the minimal nodes configuration must to be created?
+        - Are some node can't be deleted in order the blockchain keeps working ?
+            - For example the bootnode and signer might not be able to remove it
+        - How can be added a new signer to the blockchain ?
+        - Confirm if only RPC nodes makes sense to be the ones allowed to CRUD operations
-    - Create a REST API using NextJS in TypeScript that: - Uses the library developed in level 2,  allowing Creating, Deleting, Adding/Removing nodes to a network
+    - Create a REST API using NextJS in TypeScript that: - Uses the library developed in level 2, allowing:
+        - Creating,
+        - Deleting,
+        - Adding/Removing
+      nodes to a network

     DELIVERABLE: Backend code
 - Level 4.
 2 Points:
     - Create a FRONTEND in the same project that uses the REST API to handle network creation
     DELIVERABLE: Frontend code
 - Level 5
     - With the network running, be able to add a new miner node
 - Level 6
     - Expose docker services from a VPS
     - Deploy full proyect in the VPS